linaScience/linaScience.github.io/content/about/index.md

 date = 2023-10-04T13:42:44+02:00
 +++

-My name’s Lina Wilske and I am a computer science student @ HPI focussing on security.
-Currently, I am co-leading the Cybersecurity club at our university and working as teaching assistant and tutor in the module “Cybersecurity in Practice” (CiP).
-I am also a proud member of the Platypwnies, the CTF team of our club.
+My name’s Lina Wilske and I am studying computer science student @ HPI focussing on security.
+I am deepening my knowledge as teaching assistant and tutor in the module “iOS & Android Internals” and research in the field of Mobile Security at the research group of Jiska Classen.
+In my leisure I participate in CTFs with the Platypwnies, the CTF team of our Cybersecurity club.